lenewsad/IntuneEDU/IntuneEDU/what-are-enrollment-managers.md

 ---

-# Using enrollment managers in Intune for Education
+# What are Enrollment Managers in Intune for Education?